 You will receive an email notification from the ISSC within 10 business days with the result of our review and instructions to pick up your new I-20 if required.
 Your hold will be removed at this time.

-An I-20 is required when you have completed one degree program and will begin another degree program (e.g. Bachelor's to Master's, Master's to Doctorate or Master's to Master's).
+An I-20 is required when you have completed one degree program and will begin another degree program.

-The New Degree I-20 Request must be submitted to the ISSC before your 60 day grace period ends and before the start date of the new semester.
-If you have not requested and received your new degree I-20 by the end of your 60 day grace period, please contact the ISSC for immigration advice.
+The Change of Education Level I-20 Request must be submitted to the ISSC before your 60 day grace period ends andbefore the start date of the new semester.
+If you have not requested and received your change of education level I-20 request by the end of your 60 day grace period, please contact the ISSC for immigration advice.

-OPTIONAL PRACTICAL TRAINING: If you are active on Optional Practical Training (OPT) your work authorization will end on the day your new degree I-20 is issued.
+OPTIONAL PRACTICAL TRAINING: If you are active on Optional Practical Training (OPT) your work authorization will end on the day your Change of Education Level I-20 is issued.
 You may choose any date up to one week prior to the start of your new degree.

-Your New Degree I-20 request must be submitted to the ISSC before the 60 day grace period following your OPT ends.
+The Change of Education Level I-20 eForm must be submitted to the ISSC before the 60 day grace period following your OPT ends.

-TRAVEL: Your new degree I-20 cannot be produced prior to the completion of your current degree.
-Returning to the USA will require that you have your new degree I-20.
-Please review the ISSC’s mailing options to receive your new I-20 outside the US.
+TRAVEL: Your Change of Education Level I-20 cannot be produced prior to the completion of your current degree.
+Returning to the USA will require that you have your Change of Education Level I-20.
+If you will be traveling, please purchase a shipping label through eShipGlobal so that you may receive your new I-20 outside the US.